zhili-zh/nanoVLM/README.md

 ![loss](assets/nanoVLM-222M-loss.png)

-It is therefore a simple but yet powerful platform to get started with VLMs.
-Perfect to tinker around with different setups and setting, to explore the capabilities and efficiencies of small VLMs!
+It is therefore a simple yet powerful platform to get started with VLMs.
+Perfect to tinker around with different setups and settings, to explore the capabilities and efficiencies of small VLMs!

 ## Quick Start
-You can either clone the repository, setup an environement and start with the scripts, or directly [open in Colab](https://colab.research.google.com/github/huggingface/nanoVLM/blob/main/nanoVLM.ipynb).
+You can either clone the repository, setup an environment and start with the scripts, or directly [open in Colab](https://colab.research.google.com/github/huggingface/nanoVLM/blob/main/nanoVLM.ipynb).
 You can also use the [interactive notebook](./nanoVLM.ipynb) to get started!

 ## Environment Setup
 We really like `uv` and recommend using it as your package manager.
 But feel free to use any one that you prefer.